spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 Anthropic Claude: [https://www.anthropic.com/claude](https://www.anthropic.com/claude)
 Microsoft Copilot [https://copilot.microsoft.com/](https://copilot.microsoft.com/)

-## Assignement - Interrogate a corpus of press articles on Brexit with the help of a GPT
+## Assignment - Interrogate a corpus of press articles on Brexit with the help of a GPT

 This assignment was inspired by the following lesson of Programming Historian: Brousseau, Chantal. « Interrogating a National Narrative with GPT-2 ». *Programming Historian* 11 (2022), https://doi.org/10.46430/phen0104